joyjeetcoding/60-days-of-Code/README.md

 Day 17 (leetcode) :-
 Subtract the Product and Sum of Digits of an Integer
 Check if All A's Appears Before All B's

+Day 18 (leetcode:-
+Remove All Occurrences of a Substring